Havant: Geography

 The old centre of the town is on a classic crossroad configuration, with the four streets being named North Street, East Street, South Street and West Street, and St Faith's Church at the crossing.
 One axis is a known Roman road and a few artefacts along the route point to the other also being so.

 The major A27 road with various crossings sections off the coastal village suburbs of Langstone /ˈlæŋstən/ and the south of Bedhampton.
 Its north is Leigh Park, a three-ward suburb originally of council housing laid out before 1960 through the co-operation of the local and Portsmouth authorities (the other designated area being Paulsgrove occupying west Cosham), beyond which is Staunton Country Park in the South Downs National Park.
-To the east is Emsworth, a much smaller contiguous town.
+To the east is Emsworth, another town which is contiguous with Havant.
 To the west is Portsdown Hill and part of Bedhampton.
 The A3(M) passes to the west.

 There are several natural springs in the area, including one a short distance south-west of the church on West Street at the end of Homewell.
 This used to be the home of the premier parchment making facility in Southern England (closing in 1936) which later became a glove making factory and leather processing plant.
 The Treaty of Versailles was written on Havant parchment.